priemum/bank-api-midterm/README.md

 Hello and thank you for taking the time to look at my project.

 This is my midterm project for term 2 of the Web Development immersive program at [Code Immersives](https://www.codeimmersives.com/#).
+It is built using the MVC framework (with EJS as the view) and is fully responsive.

 I decided to expand on the bank account tracker I created for my final project of term 1 (view [here](https://github.com/phenix1229/final-project)).
 This is a standalone app, so it does not connect to an actual bank or account, but it can act as a sort of ledger for transactions such as debits, credits, and transfers as it simulates these features and more.